ChrisSingendonk/ClientsideNetworkControl/README.md

 the following:

 - #### Zero Dependencies
 > Rather than relying on third-party libraries, CSingendonk has evolved solutions that are entirely self-contained.
+> These modules are written to work out-of-the-box, and across various browsers without pulling in extra baggage, *keeping the footprint ultra-light*.
+>
-These modules are >written to work out >of the box across various browsers without pulling in extra baggage, keeping the footprint ultra-light.
-This independence means the code is easier to >integrate into ?>diverse environments without worrying about version conflicts or unnecessary overhead.
+> This independence means the code is easier to integrate into diverse environments without worrying about version conflicts or unnecessary overhead.
 >
 - #### Encapsulation
 > Through IIFEs and Nested Objects his methodology involves wrapping functionality within Immediately Invoked Function Expressions (IIFEs) or similarly nested object structures.
 By doing this, the modules encapsulate their own state and behavior, avoiding any pollution of the global namespace.
 This kind of design ensures that each module not only handles its own logic but also manages its own HTML generation and self-styling.